its-id/100x-Cohort-Programs/Week 26/Week 26.2/README.md

 - It starts with the linux machine used for monitoring.

 - First, the prometheus server is installed on the linux machine.
-After that, it creates an endpoint for the application to send data to.
+After that, we need to create an endpoint in the application which will export metrics for monitoring.

-- After that, it starts pulling data from the endpoint created by the (node.js or any other app) application.
+- After that, Prometheus starts pulling data from the endpoint created by the (node.js or any other app) application.

-- It keeps on polling on the data and stores it in the time-series database.
+- It keeps on polling on the data and stores it in a time-series database.

-- If you also want your machine's stats, you can install **node-exporter** on the machine.
+- If you also want your machine's stats, you can install **node-exporter** on the host machine.

 - Most of the times, it is a kind of Pull based Architecture.
 But, if you want to push data to prometheus, you can use **push gateway** as well (though its a short-lived job).